Linux

 reboot

-Once NixOS is installed, you can start configuring the services that will run on your router.
-Here are some of the key services you'll want to set up:
+Once NixOS is installed, you can configure the services that will run on your router.
+Here are some of the main services we will configure in this series:

 • Nextcloud: For private cloud storage.